 • PCR analysis;

-Papillomavirus infection how to treat specifically in your case, the gynecologist will tell, it is important that both sexual partners should undergo therapy.
-If only a woman is cured, and the carrier was a man, then the couple will never get rid of HPV, there will be repeated infections, and repeated exacerbations.
+A gynecologist will tell you how to treat human papillomavirus infection specifically in your case; the important thing is that both sexual partners should undergo therapy.
+If only a woman is cured, and the carrier was a man, then the couple will never get rid of HPV; there will be repeated infections and repeated exacerbations.

-Assign HPV treatment in women with drugs that are chosen based on the results of the tests.
-As a rule, use such medicines:
+Treatment of HPV in women is prescribed with drugs that are chosen based on test results.
+As a rule, the following medications are used:

 • Panavir – intravenously;